Parvez Butt: Career at Pakistan Atomic Energy Commission

-In 1963, Butt found employment with the Pakistan Atomic Energy Commission (PAEC) where his career is spent in nuclear power division rather than weapons production; he was involved in design phase of the his country's first commercial nuclear power in Karachi–the CANDU-type KANUPP-I reactor.
+In 1963, Butt found employment with the Pakistan Atomic Energy Commission (PAEC) where his career is spent in nuclear power division rather than weapons production; he was involved in design phase of his country's first commercial nuclear power in Karachi–the CANDU-type KANUPP-I reactor.
 From 1965 to 1970, Butt worked in the design engineering at the GE Canada at their office in Peterborough, Ontario, where he was involved in overall design of the nuclear power plant.

 From 1972 to 1976, Butt worked as principal engineer at the KANUPP-I to ensure the commercial power generation and grid operations of the nuclear power plant to supply energy to Karachi.
 When the GE Canada decided to eject from supporting the KANUPP program, Butt was instrumental in setting up the machine shop to engage in designing, manufacturing, and production of the mechanical spare parts needed for plant machinery.

 He built up his reputation among his peers as a reputable machinist and design component engineer whose role was instrumental in setting up the mechanical workshop, machine tools manufacturing shop, and a welding facility that supported the plant operations as part of his responsibility to develop indigenous capability to ensure the grid operations of the nuclear power plant.
 During his employment at the Karachi Nuclear Power Plant, Butt realized the importance of the welding and nondestructive testing when he co-founded the Pakistan Welding Institute in Islamabad and the Nondestructive testing facility in Taxila.

 Butt, eventually moved towards practicing mechanical engineering, when he became involved in setting up the standards for welding and machining of the fasteners and other design component parts when he was appointed director at the Atomic Energy Commission in 1984.
 In 1994, Butt left his plant manager position when he accepted the position as "Member Power" at the corporate offices of the PAEC to advise the Chairman of the PAEC on nuclear power and commercial energy.
 Butt's experience in machine design components and welding was instrumental that benefited his country to expand the nuclear power generation with the Chashma Nuclear Power Plant in Punjab.
 As Director-General of Nuclear Power Division at the PAEC, and later its Member of Power, Butt oversaw the design phase and construction of the Chashma Nuclear Power Plant built with the financing provided by the China.